4/5

 Five Facet Mindfulness Questionnaire

-In 2006, Ruth A. Baer and colleagues developed a questionnaire to measure the tendency to be mindful in daily life.
-The result is expressed in five facets:
+In 2006, Ruth A. Baer and colleagues published the Five Facet Mindfulness Questionnaire (FFMQ) to measure how people tend to be mindful in everyday life.
+Scores reflect five facets:

 References